knwin/generic/raspi-gui.md

 this will show ip address as well
 ## VNC viewer
 open vnc viewer on your laptop
+## Schedule task
+- crontab -e
+will open crontab file in nano editor.
+Add following for some task at boot and some at specific hour use `m h  dom mon dow   command` for time setting `@reboot python3 -m jupyterlab --no-browser --port=8889`

+`@reboot vncserver`

+`0 15 * * * python3 /home/pi/JupyterNoteBooks/DMH/DMH_riverlevel_scraping_daily.$`

 # How to install PIP
 you will not have pip in the raspbarian OS.
 So you need to install it first for adding moudles later